-NVIDIA Launches New Robotics Lab in Seattle
+Nvidia Launches New Robotics Lab in Seattle

 Since you’re working on a mobile manipulator for a kitchen environment, when do you think we might have something like that operating in our homes?

-The reason why we’re doing the kitchen is not because I believe the kitchen is going to be the big first application for these robots in the home— the tasks are far too challenging still.
+The reason why we’re doing the kitchen is not because I believe the kitchen is going to be the big first application for these robots in the home—the tasks are far too challenging still.
 This is more a research direction that can represent other scenarios, like industrial manufacturing, or healthcare.
 So I think in the home, before we have robots that a normal family would buy to do the cooking for them, there will be many other application scenarios.
 For example, people with special needs, where there’s just a much stronger incentive to have a robot, and there might be more constrained tasks that can be very useful, but that a robot could perform, like bringing items to a person or picking up items from the floor.

 Being able to just put up a recipe and have the robot cook the whole thing for you?
 That’s going to be decades out.
 But that’s why the kitchen is exciting, because we can stage it, we can make it progressively more complex.
-An intermediate step could be the person is doing the hard work, and all the robot needs to do is bring the right ingredients at the right time— the robot isn’t quite a sous chef, but it does the things can it can do, and helps you do the stuff that you’re much better at more efficiently.
+An intermediate step could be the person is doing the hard work, and all the robot needs to do is bring the right ingredients at the right time—the robot isn’t quite a sous chef, but it does the things can it can do, and helps you do the stuff that you’re much better at more efficiently.

 You say “the time is right to develop the next generation of robots.”
 What exactly is the next generation of robots?

 The next generation of robots is really this notion of robots that can perform manipulation tasks alongside people, which means they are safe to work with people, they have the abilities to recognize what’s going on around them, understand when people give them commands, are able to be flexible with respect to learning new tasks, and a person should be able to teach them new tasks in an easy and natural way.
-That’s certainly still five years out.
+That’s certainly far more than 5 years out.
 But along the way, as we’re doing this research, we will see these robots becoming useful enough that in things like industrial applications, they will start to be deployed within that time frame for sure.
-That’s the nice thing— there is no end goal where we say, "until we reach there, these robots are totally useless."
+That’s the nice thing—there is no end goal where we say, "until we reach there, these robots are totally useless."
 There will always be intermediate steps that make them worth deploying, but in less constrained settings over time.

-It sounds like the work being done at NVIDIA’s lab will be relatively open, with papers being presented at conferences and such.
+It sounds like the work being done at Nvidia’s lab will be relatively open, with papers being presented at conferences and such.
 We’re expecting to hear about some of the initial research within just the next few months.

-[ NVIDIA Robotics ]
+[ Nvidia Robotics ]

 Comments